 Live to Support

 Originally, LTS Chicago had sought out the legal counsel of the Business Enterprise Law Clinic at John Marshall Law School prior to making some modifications to our current organizational structure which would have changed the way we would conduct business.
 After several conversations and due diligence on both ends, we decided the proposed changes to our structure would not be as beneficial as we may have initially thought.
 Once that was decided, the law student-counselors at the BELAW reviewed our plans and current client contracts.
 At that point, the law student/counselors went to work rewriting our contracts modifying the format and other language to better suit our needs.
-Working with Professor Schlesinger and the law student/counselors of the Business Enterprise Law Clinic at John Marshall Law School was an absolute pleasure.
+Working with the clinic director and the law student/counselors of the Business Enterprise Law Clinic at John Marshall Law School was an absolute pleasure.
 The value they were able to add to our business by providing legal expertise, counsel, and by amending our client contracts have been of immense benefit.
 Our business now evokes a more professional image with simplified contracts and written in easy to understand language.
 We have directly seen the benefits of the BELAW’s work as we are now receiving few requests to amend our contracts, because our clients are more comfortable with them as presented.
 Overall, the BELAW law student counselors were responsive, proficient and extremely knowledgeable regarding our industry and business in particular.
 The final product they delivered was professional, concise and provided all of the necessary provisions and protection we needed.
 Our company certainly intends to seek out the assistance of the BELAW in the future, because we trust them to address any of the legal needs we may require.”

 Chris DuCharme, Live to Support